StefanTraistaru/batch-export/README.md

 * Export parameters
     * In this section, you can choose to export the layers at your desired location.
     * The output files can be exported in one of the following formats: SVG, PNG, PS, EPS, PDF, EMF, WMF, XAML.
+    * If you want to export the files in PDF format you can choose the PDF version to be used(1.4 or 1.5).
+    * Choose a layer export mode (this feature is independent from the **Use background layers**):
+        * Export each layer as a single layer - the export file will contain only the objects from this layer
+        * Use parent layers as background layers - the export file will contain the objects from the parent layers as well

 * Other options
     * Check the **Use background layers** options if you want to have one or more layers that will appear in all exports.
 You also need to name these layers with a fixed tag at the beginning.